-3. Depending on the cash withdrawals made through institution ATMs.
-The requirement will be reduced by the amount calculated on the basis of the monthly average of total daily cash withdrawals from ATMs, corresponding to the prior month, located in the institution's operational houses, according to the jurisdiction in which is located, in accordance with the provisions of the "Locations for Financial Institutions Categorization Rules".
+5. Depending on the cash withdrawals made through institution ATMs.
+By the amount calculated on the basis of the monthly average of total daily cash withdrawals from ATMs, corresponding to the prior month, located in the institution's operational houses, according to the jurisdiction in which is located, in accordance with the provisions of the "Locations for Financial Institutions Categorization Rules".

-For this purpose, the included ATMs are those that-at least-allow users to make cash withdrawals regardless of the institution in which they are customers and the network managing such equipment and that-on a monthly average, computing business and non-business days-have remained accessible to the public for at least ten hours a day.
+For this purpose, the included ATMs are those that - at least - allow users to make cash withdrawals regardless of the institution in which they are customers and the network managing such equipment and that -on a monthly average, computing business and non-business days - have remained accessible to the public for at least ten hours a day.